bfoese/edible-garden-backend/README.md

 Its a good idea to have a counter for the apps mail sending queue to not run into that limit by delaying mails above the limit for a few hours.

+To fetch emails from a Gmail Account via IMAP or POP3, you need to explicitly activiate these services in Gmail Account > Settings > All Settings > Tab POP/IMAP

 #### Gandi
 SMTP
 https://docs.gandi.net/en/simple_hosting/common_operations/smtp.html